mozilla/nmap-agent/README.md

 A simple receiving location for Simplified JSON port scan data

 Inputs:
-  - Uploads of Simplified JSON scan results via write only access (limit exposure if a single node is corrupted)
+  - Uploads scan results via write only access (limit exposure if a single node is corrupted)

 Outputs:
-  - S3 bucket of Simplified JSON scan results via read-only access (limit exposure if policy node is corrupted)
+  - S3 bucket scan results via read-only access (limit exposure if policy node is corrupted)

 Benefits:
   - No web application to secure/maintain